lhmet-forks/r-eda-gapminder/_episodes/01-objects_functions_vectors.md

 Here, we've called `round()` with just one argument, `3.14159`, and it has returned the value `3`.
 That's because the default is to round to the nearest whole number.
 If we want more digits we can see how to do that by getting information about the `round` function.
-We can look at the help for this function using `?round`.
+We can look at the help of any function by typing `?` followed by the function's name.
+In this case:

 ~~~